martonbognar/modusponens-prototype/README.md

-Dependencies (these can be installed with `cabal install --only-dependencies` hopefully):
+Dependencies (these can be installed with `cabal install --only-dependencies --lib`):

 - pretty
 - mtl
 - transformers
 - parsec
+- unbound-generics

 Running: